Privacy Policy

 11. Changes to This Privacy Policy

 We may update this policy from time to time.
 The "Last Updated" date at the top of this page will indicate the latest version.
-We recommend you review this page periodically to stay informed about how we are protecting your data.
+We recommend that you review this page periodically to stay informed about how we protect your data.